 Are you able to throw away things that are dirty or broken?
 Many hoarders keep unsanitary, unusable or unsafe items.
 The huge accumulations of possessions in these people’s homes can also lead to issues with personal cleanliness, deteriorating health, rodent infestation, home safety and maintenance issues just to mention a few.

 Do you recognise that you might have a problem with too much stuff?
-Most true extreme hoarders are unaware that their choice of full to the brim living conditions are causing a problem and can be very resistant to treatment from mental health professionals and assistance from professional organizers.
-If you are aware that things piling up are causing a problem for you and the other people you share your life with, then hoarding is unlikely to be the cause of your issues.
+Most true extreme hoarders are unaware or in denial that their choice of full to the brim living conditions are causing a problem and can be very resistant to treatment from mental health professionals and assistance from professional organizers.
+If you are aware that things piling up are causing a problem for you and the other people you share your life with, then extreme hoarding is unlikely to be the cause of your issues.

 We all get disorganized at times.
 Life transitions such as moving house, having a baby, getting divorced, illness, bereavement, even just going on vacation can all cause clutter and chaos in our homes.
 This is known as “situational disorganization” and is a completely normal and temporary reaction to events in our lives; which are overcome and sorted out once we adjust back to our normal routine.
 However, sometimes a person is unable to bounce back to their normal state of organization after a significant life event and their disorganized state becomes their “new normal”; they are suffering from chronic disorganization.

 A chronically disorganized person can feel overwhelmed, stressed out and often is completely paralysed from dealing with their clutter effectively.
 As time passes, the level of disorganization can start to impact their quality of life; bills may go unpaid, needed possessions are lost, much time is wasted with futile attempts at tidying up.
 The person may begin to accept that being disorganized at this level is normal for them, even though their family may express concern at this situation being considered permanent.
-Many chronically disorganized people are well-educated, often with professional jobs, and respected by work colleagues and friends.
+Many chronically disorganized people are well-educated, often with good jobs, and respected by work colleagues and friends.
 This makes admitting that they need help even harder, as they experience shame and guilt at getting into a situation that they believe they should be able to get themselves out of on their own, but find they can’t.

 For chronically disorganized people who pluck up the courage to ask for professional help, the news is good; with assistance and perseverance they can often successfully take back control and find the true path to their organized life.